 How to Prepare for the Upgrade?

-Before initiating the upgrade process we urge you to:
+Before initiating the upgrade process, we urge you to consider these pre-migration tips and to:

-• Perform a thorough analysis of the eCommerce items and get rid of those disabled or unwanted products.
+- Perform a thorough analysis of the eCommerce items and get rid of those disabled or unwanted products.
+For more details on preparing your source, refer to our guide on how to prepare your source store for migration.
 Furthermore, remove attributes and attribute sets that are no longer linked to products and remove any unused categories (this Moz guide can come in handy).

 Note: Since the differences between the various versions of Magento are so large and substantial, it is rather a migration, not just an upgrade.
 The store entities will be transferred from one store to another, therefore, the process can be called “Migration Magento to Magento”.